adaharshsingh/Coding/CONTRIBUTING.md

 # *01. Problem Name*

-The problem can be found at the following links: [GeeksforGeeks](https://www.geeksforgeeks.org/) or [LeetCode](https://leetcode.com/problemset/).
+The problem can be found at the following links: [GeeksforGeeks](https://www.geeksforgeeks.org/problem-of-the-day) or [LeetCode](https://leetcode.com/problemset/).

 ### **Important**:
 When contributing a problem, please commit from **only one** website at a time (either GeeksforGeeks or LeetCode).
 This ensures consistency and clarity in our documentation.
 Be sure to follow the structure provided in the sections below for your chosen source.

-### **Problem Statement:**:
+## Problem Statement:
 Clearly articulate the problem to be solved.
 Be concise and straightforward or just copy from respective websites.

 #### Example 1:

-Input:
+- Input:
-Output:
+- Output:
-Explanation:
+- Explanation:
 #### Example 2:

-Input:
+- Input:
-Output:
+- Output:
-Explanation:
+- Explanation:
-## Contributing to Problem Descriptions

-We welcome contributions to enhance the problem descriptions in our project.
-When writing a problem description, please follow the structure and style similar to those found on [GeeksforGeeks](https://www.geeksforgeeks.org/).
-This will help maintain consistency and clarity throughout our documentation.

 ### Constraints:
 -